 My interests are in leadership development, spiritual guidance, outreach strategies for growth, educating people about Judaism’s beauty, and helping people and organizations with the resources they need to carry out a plan of growth.
 You can read more about that here.

 WHERE IS JUDAISM HEADED?

 We all share a response to that question, since Judaism is us.
 We need to take more of an active stance in our future.
 We need to speak up.
-People have abandoned Jewish practices without even fully exploring the beauty contained in our tradition.
+People have abandoned Jewish practices without even fully exploring the full potential of what is in our tradition.
 The Torah offers a beautiful road map for all of life, yet often remains an unstudied text.
 I think we need to do better.

-If you are curious about the future of Judaism and Jewish practice, I hope you read my blog.
-I will talk about the change that needs to happen (outreach, leadership development, new ways of doing things) and how you might play a role in that.
-I’ll also share ideas, tips, and tools that you might be able to use in your programs, organizations, or synagogues.
-I hope you get inspired to ‘Reclaim Judaism’ as the vibrant, exciting opportunity it is for those who want it to be part of their lives.
+If you are curious about the future of Judaism and Jewish practices, I hope you will read my blog and get inspired to ‘Reclaim Judaism’ as the vibrant, exciting opportunity it is for those who want it to be part of their lives.
 I also think that reaching out to the under-affiliated is hugely important.

 WHY I HAVE GRATITUDE